oceanprotocol-archive/OEPs/4/README.md

 ## Motivation

-The goal of this document is to describe the responsibilities and architecture of an Ocean AGENT node.
-Also referenced as PROVIDER in some documents.
+The goal of this document is to describe the responsibilities and architecture of an Ocean AGENT node, also referenced as PROVIDER in some documents.

-In the Ocean network, AGENTS implement a variety of behavior that contribute data services to the network.
+In the Ocean network, AGENTS implement a variety of actions that contribute data services to the network.
 For example: AGENTS can provide access to services such as data sets, algorithms, storage, computational power, service curation, verification, market makers and so on.